armandosunny/EcoNicheS/README.md

 # Exploring EcoNicheS features

-EcoNicheS is an interactive web application that consists of 8 work tabs: **_Occurrence processing, Load and Plot Maps (2x), Correlation layers, Points and pseudoabsences, biomod2, Partial ROC Analysis, Remove urbanization, Calculate area_** and **_Gains and losses_**.
+EcoNicheS is an interactive web application that consists of 8 work tabs: **_Occurrence processing, Load and Plot Maps (2x), Correlation layers, Points and pseudoabsences, biomod2, Partial ROC Analysis, Remove urbanization, Calculate area, Gains and losses_** and **_ENMTools_**.
 These tabs, when used sequentially or with the corresponding databases depending on the analysis, allow developing ecological niche modeling analyses.

 ![image](https://github.com/armandosunny/EcoNicheS/assets/25662791/f6119a00-4a7d-4b89-aaf0-dd7b0ac23c6f)